DOS MANOS PERU Travel and tours in Peru

 Climate in the Peruvian Andes

 In the Andean highlands, there are only two seasons: the rainy season and the dry season.
-In Cusco, the rainy season starts in December and ends in April.

-Wet season in the Andes
+Rainy Season in the Andes

+In Cusco, and in other cities in the highlands, the rainy season starts in December and ends in April.
 During the rainy season, the average temperature during the day is around 18 degrees Celsius.
-During the night, the temperature drops to around 7 Celsius.
-Typically, it will rain hard for a few hours throughout the day, and then the clouds will part and it will be partly sunny.
-Thunder storms and lightning are also very common during the rainy season.
-As most of Cusco is paved with cobblestones, it is important to be careful in the slippery streets when it rains.
+At night, the temperature drops to around 7 degrees Celsius.
+It typically rains hard for a few hours throughout the day, followed by partly sunny skies.
+Thunderstorms and lightning are also very common during this season.
+As most of Cusco is paved with cobblestones, be careful on slippery streets when it rains.

 Cathedral of Cusco